-Bihar elections: Chirag Paswan calls for ‘Nitish-free government’, seeks support of BJP voters
+Bihar polls: Chirag Paswan calls for ‘Nitish-free government’, says will send him to jail if elected

-Of the 138 seats Lok Janashakti Party is contesting in the upcoming elections, it is pitted against the Janata Dal (United) in 122 of them.
+The Lok Janshakti Party chief also promised to build a Sita Temple in Sitamarhi district in the state as part of their ‘Bihar first Bihari first’ vision.

 Lok Janshakti Party chief Chirag Paswan on Sunday stepped up his offensive against Bihar Chief Minister Nitish Kumar, asking people to vote for his party in constituencies where they have put up candidates and for the Bharatiya Janata Party in other places in the upcoming state elections.